 - Upon receipt of these Letters, a student-athlete presents to his/her instructor(s) a receipt log, provided by the Student-Athlete Success & Community Engagement Coordinator, and the student-athlete is required to receive a signature from each instructor receiving the Letters.

-- Student-athletes are responsible for submitting all assignments on-time or in advance of missed class and will make arrangements for reviewing missed material.
-If the student-athlete’s absence will result in missing an in-class graded assignment or test, he or she will contact the class instructor ahead of the missed class to discuss alternative timeline or arrangements, which may include completing the assignment early or working with the Faculty Athletics Representative (FAR) to complete on the road.
+- Student-athletes are responsible for submitting all assignments on time or in advance of the missed class and will make arrangements for reviewing missed material.
+If the student-athlete’s absence will result in missing an in-class graded assignment or test, he or she will contact the class instructor ahead of the missed class to discuss an alternative timeline or arrangements, which may include completing the assignment early or working with the Faculty Athletics Representative (FAR) to complete on the road.

-- Coaches will not schedule away from home competitions that require missed class time during the first week of classes, final exam period or weekend prior to final exam period.
-Student-athletes will confirm date of final exams at least one month prior to the last day of classes and notify FAR of any conflicts.*
+- Coaches will not schedule away-from-home competitions that require missed class time during the first week of classes, final exam period, or weekend prior to the final exam period.
+Student-athletes will confirm the date of final exams at least one month prior to the last day of classes and notify FAR of any conflicts.*

 *Please note: Conference/national championship games are scheduled by the East Coast Conference/NCAA, respectively, more than two years in advance consistent with NCAA guidelines; scheduling is out of the institution coach’s control.
 East Coast Conference members are U of Bridgeport; U of District of Columbia; LIU Post; Mercy College; Queens College (CUNY); Molloy College; Roberts Wesleyan; NY Institute of Technology; and St. Thomas Aquinas.